Romans 2:7

 God is not prejudiced.
 God is fair.
 All

-cannot hope that God will make an exception in your case.
-Your case, the case
+You cannot hope that God will make an exception in your case.
+Your case, the

-of your life and what you have done with it, will be handled fairly and justly
+case of your life and what you have done with it, will be handled fairly and

-by God, and on an equal basis with all other humans.
-Rom.
-2:12 says, "For as many as have sinned without law shall also
+justly by God, and on an equal basis with all other humans.
+Romans 2:12 says, "For as many as have sinned without law shall also

 perish without law; and as many as have sinned in the law shall be judged by